1. What is Georgia Foreign LLC Registration?

 C) EIN and business banking

-Georgia foreign LLC registration does not create a new legal entity.
+Georgia Foreign LLC registration does not create a new legal entity.
 Most businesses continue using the same Employer Identification Number (EIN) issued by the Internal Revenue Service.
 Financial institutions may request:

-- Proof of Georgia foreign LLC registration approval
+- Proof of Georgia Foreign LLC registration approval

 - Your LLC Operating Agreement